 This website is dedicated to the legendary Apple Computer 1.
 The very first computer of today's most valuable company.
-My six original Apple-I are presented on this website in written and pictorial form.
+My seven original Apple-I are presented on this website in written and pictorial form.
 In November 2017, I handed over the Copson Apple-1 to the Deutsches Museum Munich for exhibition.
 I gave my Dryden Apple-1 for an art exhibition to the ZKM, Karlsruhe in Germany from July 2018 till February 2019.

 The Apple-1 was neither the first computer nor the first microcomputer, but it was unique in many respects and the indication of a new era.
 Steve Jobs would probably have said that this device made a dent in the universe.